 The print file on the USB stick served as the first test print.
 The file has already been adapted to the printer by the manufacturer and delivers the best possible result.
 Otherwise you have to “feel your way” with the exposure times, layer heights, etc. (as is the case with filament printers, for example).

 In contrast to FDM printers, the finished printed parts still require some post-processing time (and UV post-curing).
 The prints have to be cleaned to get the superfluous resin residues away.
-You should clean the prints using an alcohol such as isopropanol.
+You should clean the prints using alcohol such as isopropanol.

 Once the printing units have been cleaned, they still have to harden completely.
 You can either you use a UV light or you put the prints in the sun for a few hours.